🇨🇭 Order by 5 PM for next business day delivery

 Top plant sourcePumpkin seeds (535 mg/100 g)Pumpkin seeds (7 mg/100 g)Brazil nuts (~70-90 mcg/nut)

-At-risk groupsAthletes, elderly, stressed individualsVegans, pregnant women, seniorsPeople in selenium-poor regions
+Groups at risk of low intakeAthletes, elderly, stressed individualsVegans, pregnant women, seniorsPeople in selenium-poor regions

 Best supplement formCitrate, bisglycinateCitrate, picolinate, bisglycinateSelenomethionine, sodium selenite